khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 - **Low impact**: A change has been made that has a low likelihood of introducing regression.
 For example, Auto Layout replaces a spacer component where the resulting spacing isn’t changed.
 - **Medium impact**: A change has been made which requires validating the impact.
 For example, the size of a component has changed and may require layout adjustments in a design.
 - **High impact**: A change has been made that breaks overrides, introduces new features that aren’t backwards compatible, or requires validating each instance.
-For example, a new property has been added to a component that impacts a text layer.
+For example, a new property causes text content to be lost, requiring it to be readded.
 High impact changes require a new version of the component, where the previous version is deprecated, but available for at least a milestone (see current notes on [deprecation](#deprecation)).
 - **Extreme impact**: A change that requires an entirely new component library file and associated library.
 For example, styles are moved to their own file with an independent library consumed by the component library.

 ### Publishing